Ngô Thanh Vân

-Ngô Thanh Vân (born 26 February 1979) is a Vietnamese actress, singer and model.
-She is also known as Veronica Ngô or her initials NTV.
+Ngô Thanh Vân (born 26 February 1979), also known as Veronica Ngô or by her initials NTV, is a Vietnamese actress and singer.

 Early life and education

-Ngô Thanh Vân was born on February 26, 1979, in Trà Vinh, Vietnam.
+Ngô Thanh Vân was born on 26 February 1979 in Trà Vinh, Vietnam.
 She is the youngest child with two older brothers.
-When she was 16, her parents divorced.
-She and her mother migrated to Norway when she was 10.
-They were sponsored by a Norwegian man.
+When she was 10, her family put her in a boat to escape the Vietnamese communist government.
+In 1990, Vân arrived in Norway as a boat refugee with an aunt.
+She was subsequently naturalized as a Norwegian citizen.

 In 1999, at the age of 20, Vân returned to Vietnam where she participated in a beauty pageant organized by the magazine Women's World, and finished as second runner-up.
 Following this initial success, she launched her modelling career in Vietnam as a model for magazines, calendars, and fashion collections.
 Soon after, she had her first acting role on the small screen in Hương Dẻ, a short TV series on HTV Channel.